 \section{Dependence of oscillation parameters on the description of nuclear effects}

-The discovery of neutrino oscillation has been one of the major results in particle physics in the past two decades, and as a consequence there is a massive global experimental effort in the form of current and planned long- and short-baseline oscillation experiments.
-At short baselines of order 1\,km or less, the goal is to conclusively test the hypothesis of an eV-scale sterile neutrino, see for instance~\textcite{Abazajian:2012ys}, whereas at long baselines of several 100\,km or more the goal is to measure the leptonic CP phase and to ultimately test the validity of the three neutrino oscillation paradigm.
-All of these experiments will use detectors made of nuclei with masses in the range A=12-56 and therefore, a precise understanding of the electro-weak nuclear response of these nuclei for both neutrino and antineutrino scattering is necessary.
-The relevant neutrino energies range from a few hundreds MeV up to approximately 10\,GeV, thus fully covering the quasi-elastics regime, but also extending to a large part the resonance and deep-inelastic regimes.
+The discovery of neutrino oscillation has been one of the major results of particle physics in the past two decades.
+As a consequence, we are witnessing a massive global experimental effort, in the form of ongoing and planned long- and short-baseline oscillation experiments.
+At short baselines, of order 1\,km or less, the goal is to conclusively test the hypothesis of an eV-scale sterile neutrino (see, e.g., Ref.~\cite{Abazajian:2012ys}), whereas at long baselines, of several 100\,km or more, the goal is to measure the leptonic CP phase, and to ultimately test the validity of the three neutrino oscillation paradigm.
+All of these experiments will use detectors made of nuclei with masses in the range A=12-56.
+Therefore, a precise understanding of the electro-weak response of these nuclei to both neutrino and antineutrino interactions is necessary.
+The relevant neutrino energies range from a few hundreds MeV up to approximately 10\,GeV, thus fully covering the quasi-elastics region, but also largely extending into the domain of resonance production and DIS.
 As explained in the previous Sections, this is a considerable challenge for theory.
-From an experimental view point the problem is severely compounded by the limitations of currently used neutrino sources and the fact that in the detector different underlying events yield identical signatures.
+From an experimental view point, the problem is severely compounded by the limitations of currently used neutrino sources and the fact that in the detector different underlying events yield identical signatures.

 In this Section, we establish a connection between the oscillation physics measurements and the required level of precision in the understanding of neutrino-nucleus interactions.
 We also demonstrate, using a number of specific examples which have been studied in detail in the literature, the impact the current level of uncertainty surrounding neutrino-nucleus cross sections has on the ability to correctly interpret experimental results.
-Despite these efforts, important special cases, in particular CP violation searches using argon detectors, have not yet been studied in sufficient detail to make reliable, quantitative statements.
+Regretfully, despite these efforts important special cases\textemdash notably CP violation searches using liquid argon detectors\textemdash have not yet been studied in sufficient detail to make reliable, quantitative statements.